Supreme Court Delivers Split Verdict On Challenge To Approval For Genetically Modified Mustard Cultivation

 Click the Play button to listen to article

-In a crucial development, the Supreme Court today (July 23) delivered a split verdict on petitions challenging the approval given by the the Union Government to release genetically modified mustard.
+In a crucial development, the Supreme Court today (July 23) delivered a split verdict on petitions challenging the approval given by the Union Government to release genetically modified mustard.

 In view of the difference of opinion, the bench directed the registry to place the matter before the Chief Justice of India to constitute a larger bench to hear the matter afresh.
 It may be recalled that during the hearing of the petition, the Union Government had agreed to not implement the decision.

-Justice Nagarathna, in her judgment held that the approval given by the Genetic Engineering Appraisal Committee (GEAC) on 18.10.2022 and the subsequent decision dated 25.10.2022 regarding the environmental release of transgenetic mustard are "vitiated" and contrary to the principle of public interest.
+Justice Nagarathna, in her judgment, held that the approval given by the Genetic Engineering Appraisal Committee (GEAC) on 18.10.2022 and the subsequent decision dated 25.10.2022 regarding the environmental release of transgenetic mustard are "vitiated" and contrary to the principle of public interest.
 The judgment noted that the decision was taken in haste, without considering several aspects, including the impact on health.

 Justice Nagarathna noted that the FSSAI has not conducted any study on the impact of GM mustard on health.
 The failure to adequately assess the impact on health and the environment seriously infringes upon intergenerational equity, she observed.